 My wife and I put everything imaginable on our rewards credit cards because we earn cash back and rewards points for our spending.
 For these cards, you want to be mindful of your spending habits, self control, and any applicable fees and interest rates.
-Have a look and see if any of them appeal for your unique circumstances.

 Authorized User Accounts

 If a family member (i.e., spouse, parents, siblings) already carry one of these retail or major credit cards, you might consider asking them to add you as an authorized user to their account.
 The paperwork for this arrangement rarely requires filing a credit card application.